The Escape Club writing staff

 Belinda Hamilton – feature blogger, reviewer, book club moderator, cook club moderator

-Mandy Wrangles – reviewer and blogger
+Mandy Wrangles – reviewer and cook club moderator

 Amanda Wrangles has never moved far from where she grew up on the beautiful Mornington Peninsula near Melbourne.
 In fact, she hasn’t managed the whole growing up thing very well at all – with a passion for reading and writing Young Adult stories, she would much rather live in a teenager’s world than an adult one.